particle-iot/docs/src/content/getting-started/logic-ledger/ledger-sensor.md

 ## Sandbox product

-In order to use Ledger beta, you will need to:
+In order to use Ledger, you will need to:

 - Create a product for testing in your developer sandbox.
 There is no additional charge for this.
 - Add one or more devices to the product.

 Ledger can only be used with devices in products; it cannot be used with individual developer devices.

-Ledger beta cannot be used with organization products at this time.

 ## Create a ledger